massimocandela/dataflux/README.md

 #### Operation function

 To be even more flexible, you can pass functions and handle yourself the operations.
-An operation function must return a promise, returning an array of JSON objects when these are ready.
+An operation function must return a promise, the promise must return an array of JSON objects when these are ready.

 ```js